 Owners will rely on their management companies more than ever.
 Our company was borne out of the 2008 crash and we have always relied on our institutional experience to manage and reposition properties for success.
 We are relying on that experience now more than ever.

 Breneman: This is a good reminder that health is your most valuable asset.
 Take this time to enjoy time with your family and invest in your business/career.
 Accomplish the things you couldn’t find the time to do before that will pay off in your business when we come out of this.
 If you’re in sales, build out your database and be ready to crush it when things open back up.
 If you’re an owner, finish those projects internally and at the properties you haven’t found the time to complete yet.

 Michael: We are a strong City with strong-minded people.
 We will get through this.
 We need to watch out for each other and help those in need but we will get through it and come out stronger on the other end.

-Drew Breneman is the Founder of Breneman Investments and Co-Founder and Managing Principal of Blackhawk Investment Group.
-Drew has been in the real estate business since he was 19.
+Drew Breneman is the Founder of Rise Invest.
+Drew has been in the real estate business since he was 19 years old.
 He has participated in the acquisition, development, and financing of more than $500 million of real estate projects across the country.